 Inflict extreme mental distress on the person that has been kidnapped or a third party as a result of the kidnapping; or

 Interfere or interrupt the performance of any government function

-Kidnapping in the second degree is a Class B felony punishable by up to ten years in prison.
+Kidnapping in the second degree is considered a Class B felony, which is punishable by up to 10 years in prison.
 If your kidnapping crime was sexually motivated, your charges may be increased and the crime may be considered a class A felony.
-You may be charged with kidnapping in the second degree if you intentionally abduct another person, but your crime does not match any of the guidelines mentioned above that define kidnapping in the first degree.
+You may receive a charge with kidnapping in the second degree if you intentionally abduct another person, but your crime does not match any of the guidelines mentioned above that define kidnapping in the first degree.
 However, you cannot be charged with kidnapping in the second degree if:

 The abduction did not include the use of force or the threat to use force; and

 The accused is a relative of the person who was abducted; and

 The accused’s sole intention was to assume custody of the person who was abducted.

 If these three conditions are met, then kidnapping in the second degree charges are not relevant to your case.